HaoqinHong/haoqinhong/README.md

 #### I am an Artificial Intelligence student.
 I'm also a visionary and a science fiction writer.

-#### My research interests are Scientific Computing and Physics-Inspired Vision, 3D Large Reconstruction Model, Embodied Intelligence.
+#### My research interests are Physics-Inspired Vision, 3D Large Reconstruction Model, Mixed-Reality and Embodied Intelligence.
 I am also an enthusiast for robotics and deep-learning competitions.

 #### Welcome to visit my [Personal Homepage](//haoqinhong.github.io/) and my [Kaggle Profile](https://www.kaggle.com/haoqinhong).